bibhuticoder/dummydata/README.md

 # dummydata
 Sample nepali data of peoples' general info.
-Collected from [data.opennepal.net/](data.opennepal.net/) .
 The `data.csv` file contains 6,655 data generated randomly from different sources.
 The python script gives a random entry from that file.

 ## usage